-If the requesting STA supports GAS extension, and the requesting STA is unable to receive a GAS Query Response fragment, then the following procedures apply:
+If the requesting STA supports the GAS extension, and the requesting STA is unable to receive a GAS Query Response fragment, then the following procedures apply:

 If the Fragment Retransmission subfield in the GAS Extension element in the corresponding GAS Initial Response frame is equal to 1, the requesting STA may transmit a GAS Comeback Request frame, including the GAS Extension element with the Fragment ID subfield of the GAS Flags field set to the fragment ID of the Query Response to be retransmitted.
-Upon receiving the GAS Comeback Request, the responding STA shall transmit a GAS Comeback Response frame that includes the Query Response fragment corresponding to the value received in the Fragment ID field and with the GAS Query Response Fragment ID subfield in GAS Query Response Fragment field set to the value received in the Fragment ID field.
-If the Query Response fragment is not available, the responding SA shall respond with a GAS Comeback Response frame with a status code set to GAS_FRAGMENT_NOT_AVAILABLE.
+Upon receiving the GAS Comeback Request, the responding STA shall transmit a GAS Comeback Response frame that includes the Query Response fragment corresponding to the value received in the Fragment ID field and with the GAS Query Fragment ID subfield in GAS Query Response Fragment field set to the value received in the Fragment ID field.
+If the Query Response fragment is not available, the responding STA shall respond with a GAS Comeback Response frame with a status code set to GAS_FRAGMENT_NOT_AVAILABLE.

-If the corresponding GAS Initial Response frame does not contain a GAS Extension element or the the Fragment Retransmission subfield in the GAS Extension element is equal to 0, the requesting STA shall not request the retransmission of a GAS Query Response fragment using a GAS Comeback Request frame.
+If the corresponding GAS Initial Response frame does not contain a GAS Extension element or the Fragment Retransmission subfield in the GAS Extension element is equal to 0, the requesting STA shall not request the retransmission of a GAS Query Response fragment using a GAS Comeback Request frame.

 If a requesting STA receives a GAS Comeback Response frame with status equal to QUERY_RESPONSE_OUTSTANDING, the requesting STA shall wait for the expiration of the GAS comeback delay timer(#4356) from that frame and then, transmit another GAS Comeback Request frame.
 If the requesting STA’s dot11GASResponseTimer (set in 11.22.3.2.2 (STA procedures to transmit a GAS Query Request) step b) expires prior to receiving a GAS Comeback Response frame whose source MAC address and dialog token match those in the corresponding GAS Initial Response frame, the STA shall issue an MLME-GAS.confirm primitive with ResultCode equal to GAS_QUERY_TIMEOUT and shall set the Query Response Length to 0.

-If a requesting STA receives a GAS Comeback Response frame with status equal to SUCCESS and the More GAS Fragments field in the GAS Query Response Fragment ID equal to 1, it shall transmit another GAS Comeback Request frame in order to retrieve the next GAS fragment of a multi-fragment query response.
+If a requesting STA receives a GAS Comeback Response frame with status equal to SUCCESS and the More GAS Fragments field in the GAS Query Fragment ID equal to:

+- 1, it shall transmit another GAS Comeback Request frame in order to retrieve the next GAS fragment of a multi-fragment query response.

-If a requesting STA receives a GAS Comeback Response frame with status equal to SUCCESS and the More GAS Fragments field in the GAS Query Response Fragment ID equal to 0, the requesting STA’s MLME shall determine that all fragments have been received by confirming that all fragment IDs from 0 to the value in the GAS Query Response Fragment ID when the More GAS Fragments field was equal to 0 have been received.
+- 0, the requesting STA’s MLME shall determine that all fragments have been received by confirming that all fragment IDs from 0 to the value in the GAS Query Fragment ID when the More GAS Fragments field was equal to 0 have been received.
 Upon receipt of the first GAS Comeback Response frame and every GAS Comeback Response frame thereafter, the dot11GASResponseTimer shall be reset.
 If all of the query response fragments were received before the expiration of the dot11GASResponseTimer, then the MLME shall issue an MLME-GAS.confirm primitive with result code set to SUCCESS along with the query response.
 If not all of the query response fragments were received before the expiration of the dot11GASResponseTimer, then the MLME shall issue an MLME-GAS.confirm primitive with ResultCode equal to GAS_QUERY_TIMEOUT and shall set the Query Response Length to 0.